 All candidates for teaching certification programs must be matriculated into a degree program.
-Information about prerequisite requirements for current and pending degree and certification programs is available from the GSEAP dean's office, the Office of Graduate and Continuing Studies Admission, the University website, and from the department faculty.
+Information about prerequisite requirements for current and pending degree and certification programs is available from the School of Education and Human Development dean's office, the Office of Graduate and Continuing Studies Admission, the University website, and from the department faculty.
 Potential candidates are encouraged to discuss these prerequisites with program faculty or graduate admissions staff before or during the admission process.
-Information about the most recent certification requirements and applications for certification can be downloaded directly from the Connecticut State Department of Education website (http://www.sde.ct.gov/sde/).
+Information about the most recent certification requirements and applications for certification can be downloaded directly from the Connecticut State Department of Education website.